scottw/learning-make/README.md

 Make[1] is the developer's equivalent of Batman's grappling hook.
 It always works, and gets you from A to B really fast.
 It is also used to take down bad guys and is often used for things well outside of its original use cases.

+## About This Repo

+This repository contains the source material for a training on GNU Make.
+[Slideshow here](https://scottw.github.io/presentations/).

 ## What is Make For?

 Make was written for building C programs originally, but is general purpose enough to abuse for many other uses.